MV10/EventStreamDotNet/Docs/ref_eventstreammanager.md

 The methods return a `(bool Success, TDomainModelRoot CopyOfCurrentState)` tuple.

 An optional `bool onlyWhenCurrent` argument can be set true to require the manager to check for newer events that have been stored in the database (by another process, most likely) which have not been applied to the manager's current model state.
 If newer events are found, the call immediately exits with a false `Success` return value.
-You can force the manager to synchronize by calling `GetCopyOfState` with a true `forceRefresh` argument.
+You can force the manager to synchronize by setting the `forceRefresh` argument to true (see below).

 The `onlyWhenCurrent` flag is optional because some domain events are not sensitive to current state.
-For example, a banking application should always be able to store a deposit transaction, whereas a withdrawal transaction would be state-dependent since it should be blocked if the withdrawal would create an overdraft.
+For example, a banking application should always be able to store a deposit transaction, whereas a withdrawal transaction would be state-dependent since it should be blocked if the withdrawal would create an overdraft.The default value of this argument can be configured in the [policies](configuration_policies.md) section.

 An optional `bool doNotCopyState` argument can be set to true to skip setting the `CopyOfCurrentState` return value (it will contain null).
 This is useful in high-volume batch-style processing and intermediate state changes are not of interest.

+The optional `bool forceRefresh` argument can be set to true to require the manager to check for and apply new events before returning the copy.
+The default value of this argument can be configured in the [policies](configuration_policies.md) section.

 This method also exists in the `EventStreamCollection` interface, but with a mandatory `string id` argument.